GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

     # ...
 ```

-Above, I have decided to take a more pratical approach, which was to disable CSRF protection while running tests.
-To login a user, you can do the following:
+Above, I have decided to take a more practical approach, which was to disable CSRF protection while running tests.
+To log in a user, you can do the following:

 ```python
 # test_web_app.py